Tencent/Hippy/docs/en-us/style/transform.md

-# Deformation
+# Transform

 This type of style can make some basic deformations to the component elements, such as scaling, rotating, twisting, and so on.

 # transform

-`transform` You can pass in multiple deformed parameter arrays to complete the deformation of the original element.
+`transform` You can pass in multiple deformed parameter arrays to complete the transform of the original element.
 For example:

 ```jsx
 transform: [{ rotateX: '45deg' }, { rotateZ: '0.785398rad' }]